 Trabeculoplasty

 If you have elevated intraocular pressure (IOP) or chronic slowly-progressive glaucoma—which has been recently diagnosed or is controlled by medications—you are a candidate for Selective Laser Trabeculoplasty (SLT).
 SLT can be used as initial pressure lowering treatment or can sometimes even replace current eye drop therapy.
 This painless office-based treatment uses low-intensity light applied to the fluid drainage area within the eye to lower pressure without the need of medication or incisional operating room surgery.
-By lowering your IOP, we can prevent damage to your optic nerve.
+By lowering your IOP, we can potentially prevent damage to your optic nerve and vision loss.

 Iridotomy